 “Always be joyful.
 Never stop praying” (1 Thes.
 5:16-17).

 This Week’s Prayers of the People.
 Loving God, hear our prayers…

-We mourn the loss of life due to gun violence in schools, stores, and public places across our country.
+We mourn racial injustice and gun violence in our country.
+We pray we would love mercy, do justice, and walk humbly as Jesus’ followers.
 We pray for the people of Ukraine.
-We pray for those suffering from Covid-19 and for God to bless those who serve in healthcare, law enforcement, fire, government, the armed forces, education, and business.
+We pray for those suffering from Covid-19 and severe weather events.
+We pray for those serving in healthcare, law enforcement, fire, government, armed forces, education, and business.

 What is Prayer?